 - Media Storage: 10 GB

-In the X8 feature set, 46 counties can be called toll free.
+As part of the X8 feature set, 46 countries can be called toll free.

 The Contact Centre package comes in three types.
-Standard covers voice only, but includes CRM integration, both native and third party, as well as queued callback and web callback systems.
-Customer experience analytics come as standard, and a post-call survey helps you and your employees hone their service.
+Standard covers voice only, but includes CRM integration – both native and third party – as well as queued callback and web callback systems.
+Customer experience analytics come as standard, and a post-call survey helps you and your employees to hone their service.

-Historic and real time reports are also available, and an internal chat function for agents and supervisors aids business communication.
+Historic and real time reports are also available, while an internal chat function for agents and supervisors aids business communication.